-2. Wait a few weeks.
-Because retailers are eager to get a jump on the holiday season, they'll be clearing out the back-to-school items with deep discounts.
-If there are items on your kids' lists that can wait until after school starts, get them in a few weeks when they're on clearance.
+Because retailers are eager to get a jump on the holiday season, they'll clear out the back-to-school items with deep discounts.
+If there are items on your kids' lists that can wait until after school starts, buy them in a few weeks when they're on clearance.

-3. Host a swap.
-Round up friends, family or neighbors who have children older and younger than yours and host a clothing swap.
-It can help all of you fill your closets without emptying your wallets.
+Call up friends, family or neighbors who have children older and younger than yours and host a virtual clothing swap where you connect online and show available items.
+You can also agree to meet locally to exchange goods to avoid shipping costs.
+A local swap can help everyone fill their closets without emptying their wallets.

 While planning ahead is always ideal for back-to-school shopping, you can still get everything you need under the wire and under budget.